99-devops/99devops_web/content/posts/CI-CD-in-Kubernetes-part-I.md

 ![dockerhub-repo](/img/docker-hub-repo.png)

-Check if the image is there in dockerhub or not.

 ### Task 5 (Add dockerhub creds to Github secrets)

 Add docker hub username and access token to github secrets.